vrizo/uibook/docs/install.md

 - `outputPath` _(optional)_ — directory to build Uibook files
 - `title` _(optional)_ — title of Uibook Pages in a browser

-/!\ If you're using HtmlWebpackPlugin, it's necessary to exclude `uibook`:
+ :warning: If you're using HtmlWebpackPlugin, it's necessary to exclude `uibook`:

 ```js
 new HtmlWebpackPlugin({